On Differentiation of Self

 These are some useful resources, courtesy of the Couples Institute, for couples seeking to increase their differentiation and improve their relationships.

-Longevity and intimacy in polyamorous relationships, a 2012 research study conducted by myself and Nicholas J. Wittwer.
+Longevity and intimacy in polyamorous relationships, a 2012 research study conducted by Martha Kauppi, MS LMFT and Nicholas J. Wittwer, MS, LMFT.

-Polyamory: What therapists need to know, a 2013 thesis prepared by Atala Mitchell, MS, MFT, and Madeline Barger, MS, MFT.
+Polyamory: What therapists need to know, a 2013 thesis prepared by Atala Mitchell, MS, LMFT, and Madeline Barger, MS, LMFT.